bigskysoftware/htmx/www/content/essays/webcomponents-work-great.md

 The default htmx swap style is to just set [`.innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML), and that works great for the vast majority of users.

 That's not to say that htmx doesn't have to accommodate weird Web Component edge cases.
-Our community member and resident WC expert [Katrina Scialdone](https://unmodernweb.com/) merged [Shadow DOM support for htmx 2.0](https://github.com/bigskysoftware/htmx/pull/2075), which lets you htmx process the implementation details of a Web Component, and supporting that is [occasionally](https://github.com/bigskysoftware/htmx/pull/2846) [frustrating](https://github.com/bigskysoftware/htmx/pull/2866).
+Our community member and resident WC expert [Katrina Scialdone](https://unmodernweb.com/) merged [Shadow DOM support for htmx 2.0](https://github.com/bigskysoftware/htmx/pull/2075), which lets htmx process the implementation details of a Web Component, and supporting that is [occasionally](https://github.com/bigskysoftware/htmx/pull/2846) [frustrating](https://github.com/bigskysoftware/htmx/pull/2866).
 But being able to work with both the [Shadow DOM](@/examples/web-components.md) and the ["Light DOM"](https://meyerweb.com/eric/thoughts/2023/11/01/blinded-by-the-light-dom/) is a nice feature for htmx, and it carries a relatively minimal support burden because htmx just isn't doing all that much.